 More historic places people forget to mention when they copy and paste the same four buildings:

-- Heritage Square and the Rosson House area, which is one of the best preserved pieces of old Phoenix in the downtown footprint.
+- Heritage Square and the Rosson House area, one of the best preserved pieces of old Phoenix in the downtown footprint.

-- Union Station and the old rail influence, which matters because transportation shaped early Phoenix growth patterns long before light rail was a thing.
+- Union Station and the old rail influence, which matters because transportation shaped early Phoenix growth long before light rail existed.

 Downtown Phoenix has one of the highest concentrations of preserved historic architecture in the Valley.